d3datadevelopment/Heidelpay/docs/daux/changelog/010_Changelog.md

 ---
 title: Changelog
 ---
-## unreleased

-## 6.1.1.1
+## 6.1.1.2 - (2020-03-19)
 ### fixed
+- 0009550: Manipulationsprävention bei Zahlung mit abgesichertem Rechnungskauf integriert
+- 0009539: fehlerhafte Aufrufe bei Ausführung des Cronjobs für Rechnungskauf oder Vorkasse korrigiert
+- 0009540: fehlendes Admintemplate "d3_heidelpay_views_admin_tpl_channels_sub_prepayment.tpl" eingefügt
+- 0009553: fehlende Bankdaten bei Vorkasse
+- 0009554: cron_bankaccount.php - falscher Channel bei Vorkassse

+---

+## 6.1.1.1 - (2020-01-09)
+### fixed
-0009389: Modulversion 6.1.1.0 - Installation unvollständig (falsche Versionsnummer in Installationsroutine)
+- 0009389: Modulversion 6.1.1.0 - Installation unvollständig (falsche Versionsnummer in Installationsroutine)

+---

-## 6.1.1.0
+## 6.1.1.0 - (2020-01-03)
+### added
-0008760: add Wave Theme support
+- 0008760: add Wave Theme support

+### changed
-0000000: iDeal + Przelewy24 orders with no incoming payment and no "after lifetime action" will set to NOT_FINISHED after span of life
+- 0000000: iDeal + Przelewy24 orders with no incoming payment and no "after lifetime action" will set to NOT_FINISHED after span of life
-0000000: missing active check of channel provider data integrated
+- 0000000: missing active check of channel provider data integrated
-0000000: Initialization of JavaScript (web integration) heidelpayInstance may only be created once
+- 0000000: Initialization of JavaScript (web integration) heidelpayInstance may only be created once

+###fixed
-0005712: Distinction between test and live configuration when assigning "Heidelpay Channel - Oxid Payment Methods"
+- 0005712: Distinction between test and live configuration when assigning "Heidelpay Channel - Oxid Payment Methods"
-0009201: different modcfg version in composer.josn & InstallRoutine
+- 0009201: different modcfg version in composer.josn & InstallRoutine
-0000000: Inactive channel configuration was displayed in the frontend, if an active oxid-paymenttype-assignment exists
+- 0000000: Inactive channel configuration was displayed in the frontend, if an active oxid-paymenttype-assignment exists
-0000000: OT payments are not redirecting, if user switch to OrderController and send order:execute again
+- 0000000: OT payments are not redirecting, if user switch to OrderController and send order:execute again
-0000000: navigation on other language causes admin template language to standard (0)
+- 0000000: navigation on other language causes admin template language to standard (0)
-0000000: fixed use saved data doesn't work in wave -> missing post order execute parameter
+- 0000000: fixed use saved data doesn't work in wave -> missing post order execute parameter

+---

-## 6.1.0.1
+## 6.1.0.1 - (2019-10-07)
+### fixed
 0009155: 6.1.0.0: Too few arguments to function D3\Heidelpay\Controllers\Admin\Order\Heidelpay::isBasicLicence()
 0000000: 6.1.0.0: incorrect redirect to mydomain.tld/modules/d3/heidelpay/public/redirect -> should be redirect to payment/start page

+---

-## 6.1.0.0
+## 6.1.0.0 - (2019-09-25)

+**Minor version upgrade notice: there are some backward-incompatible changes to this release.**

 **0000000: [ Important ] the setup routine has a backwards compatibility break (BC break)!
 Only module configurations greater than or equal to modul version 6.0.0.0 will be fully migrated!**
 0000000: [ Configuration ] rebuild channel configuration see: [(6.1.0.0) Umstellung der Konfiguration](https://docs.oxidmodule.com/Heidelpay/6.1.0.0/changelog/Channel_Rekonfiguration.html)
 0000000: [ Refactor ] \D3\Heidelpay\Models\Factory class refactored to a factory pattern